Omega-3 Dosage: How Much EPA and DHA Should I Take?

 All individuals, regardless of age or health status, are encouraged to undergo blood testing and work with a physician who can make personalized recommendations based on their unique dietary needs.
 However, in the absence of personalized testing, we have provided general daily recommendations for guidance.

-These recommendations are informed by careful review of the: 1) omega-3 and human physiology literatures, 2) many factors impeding omega-3 synthesis and absorption, 3) clinical evidence demonstrating that higher doses of omega-3s result in higher omega-3 levels,6,22 and 4) research indicating that daily doses as large as 5000 mg per day are safe for adults.7
+These recommendations are informed by careful review of the: 1) omega-3 and human physiology literatures, 2) many factors impeding omega-3 synthesis and absorption, 3) clinical evidence demonstrating that higher doses of omega-3s result in higher omega-3 levels,18,21 and 4) research indicating that daily doses as large as 5000 mg per day are safe when used as intended.6

-Notably, these intake recommendations are substantially higher than other health organizations, who generally recommend healthy adults consume a minimum of 500 mg of EPA+DHA daily.5 It is important to recognize that these more modest intake recommendations are suggested minimums, rather than recommendations for optimal cellular health and functioning.
-Moreover, these modest intake recommendations are informed by research using smaller doses, when we now have sufficient evidence that omega-3 doses as large as 5000 mg are safe for daily consumption and more effective for raising the omega-3 index towards cardioprotective levels than smaller doses.6,19,22,27
+Notably, these intake recommendations are substantially higher than other health organizations, who generally recommend healthy adults consume a minimum of 500 mg of EPA+DHA daily.5 It is important to recognize that these more modest intake recommendations are suggested minimums, rather than recommendations for a broad range of health benefits, including healthy cellular structure and function.
+Moreover, these modest intake recommendations are informed by research using smaller doses, when we now have sufficient evidence that omega-3 doses as large as 5000 mg are safe for daily consumption.17,18,21,23

-In summary, several factors contribute to an individual’s omega-3 status, and how much omega-3s they require for optimal cellular health.
-Although the only conclusive way to ensure you are meeting your daily needs is through blood testing, supplementing with 3000 to 4000 mg of EPA+DHA daily should provide sufficient support for most healthy adults, and importantly, buffer against the competitive effects of factors impeding omega-3 metabolism.
+In summary, several factors contribute to an individual’s omega-3 status, and how much omega-3s they require for cellular health.
+Although the only conclusive way to ensure you are meeting your daily needs is through blood testing, supplementing with 2000 to 3000 mg of EPA+DHA daily should provide sufficient support for most healthy adults, and importantly, buffer against the competitive effects of factors impeding omega-3 metabolism.
+Nordic Naturals offers a broad range of high-quality omega-3 supplements from fish oil and algae to meet individual dose and delivery-form needs.

 Phospholipids: A major component of all cell membranes; type of lipid molecule made up of two fatty acids, a phosphate, and a glycerol molecule.